kevchant/GitHub-AzureSQLDatabase/README.md

 # Database Project for Azure SQL Database

 Example of a SQL Server Database Project that deploys to an Azure SQL Database using GitHub Actions.
+Based on a blog post I wrote called 'Deploying to Azure SQL Database using GitHub Actions' (https://bit.ly/31PUTMV).

 It uses a YAML pipeline, which is in the /.github/workflows folder.